 \subsection{Metrics}

-\paragraph{Fréchet Inception Distance (FID)~\cite{heusel2017gans} Score} The Fréchet Inception Distance (FID) is a widely adopted metric for evaluating image generative models by quantifying the discrepancy between the feature distributions of real and synthesized images.
-It computes the Fréchet distance between the activations of a pre-trained image classification network—typically Inception-V3—capturing high-level image statistics from its intermediate representations.
-The FID score is formally defined as:

-where $\mu$ and $\Sigma$ denote the mean and covariance of real image features, while $\mu'$ and $\Sigma'$ correspond to those of generated images.
-Lower FID scores indicate that the generated images are closer to real ones in terms of both fidelity and diversity.
+\paragraph{ImageReward~\cite{xu2023imagereward}} ImageReward is presented as the first general-purpose text-to-image human preference reward model (RM), designed to effectively learn and encode human preferences for evaluating and improving text-to-image generation models.
+Its training relies on a systematic annotation pipeline, including rating and ranking, which collected 137k expert comparisons based on real-world user prompts.
+ImageReward comprehensively captures human preference by evaluating multiple factors, including text-image alignment, image quality, and Harmlessness.
+ImageReward serves two key roles: as a promising automatic evaluation metric for comparing text-to-image models and individual samples, and as a reward function to directly optimize diffusion models via the Reward Feedback Learning (ReFL) algorithm.
+In our experiments, we average the ImageReward scores over 5,000 images using MS-COCO validation set~\cite{lin2014microsoft}.

 \paragraph{GenEval~\cite{ghosh2023geneval}} GenEval is a comprehensive benchmark designed to evaluate the alignment between generated images and input text prompts in text-to-image (T2I) synthesis.
-In this study, we use GenEval to assess how faithfully the generated outputs reflect the semantic content of the given textual descriptions.
-The metric comprises six sub-tasks, each capturing a specific aspect of text-image alignment:
+We use two-object, counting, color, and color attribution prompts to evaluate models.
+It is designed to specifically probe the compositional understanding of T2I models by leveraging existing object detection and other discriminative vision models to verify properties.
+It can assess how faithfully the generated outputs reflect the semantic content of the given textual descriptions.
+In our experiments, each prompt is sampled with four different random seeds.

-1. Single Object Generation – Evaluates the model’s ability to generate an image from prompts containing a single object (e.g., “a photo of a giraffe”).

-2. Two Object Generation – Assesses whether two distinct objects mentioned in the prompt are correctly rendered (e.g., “a photo of a knife and a stop sign”).

-3. Counting – Tests whether the number of objects specified in the prompt is accurately represented (e.g., “a photo of three apples”).

-4. Color – Verifies whether the color attributes mentioned in the prompt are faithfully reflected in the image (e.g., “a photo of a pink car”).